Natural Resources and Environmental Studies Graduate Program Coordinator: Dr. Roger Wheate (2023), Dr. Zoë Meletis (2024)

 During the first two semesters, the common set of three required core courses (NRES 801-3 Integrated Environmental Systems I, NRES 802-3 Integrated Environmental Systems II, and NRES 803-3 Integrated Environmental Systems III) will be taken.
 In addition, the graduate seminar (NRES 804-3) will be taken by all PhD students.

 At the end of the second semester, PhD students will normally take a qualifying exam consisting of written and oral components.
-The general part of the exam should demonstrate the student's ability to synthesize and extrapolate from the interdisciplinary perspectives of natural resource management and environmental studies, at an integrative level and scope consistent with the core PhD courses (NRES 801-3, NRES 802-3, and NRES 803-3).
-The specialty part of the exam will assess the student's background knowledge and familiarity with the theory and methodology associated with his/her thesis topic.
-Part-time students will normally take the qualifying exam upon completion of the 9 credits of required core courses.
+The general part of the exam should demonstrate the student’s ability to synthesize and extrapolate from the interdisciplinary perspectives of natural resource management and environmental studies, at an integrative level and scope consistent with the core PhD courses (NRES 801-3, NRES 802-3, and NRES 803-3).
+The specialty part of the exam will assess the student’s background knowledge and familiarity with the theory and methodology associated with their thesis topic.

-Second Year: Area of Concentration, Defence of Thesis Proposal
+Second Year: Area of Concentration, Defense of Thesis Proposal

-If students are required to take additional courses to address deficiencies within their area of concentration, they will be able to select courses from relevant course offerings within the Faculty of Natural Resources and Environmental Studies, as well as other UNBC programs, or from other accredited graduate programs in other post-secondary institutions.
+If students are required to take additional courses to address deficiencies within their area of concentration, they will be able to select courses from relevant course offerings within the Natural Resources and Environmental Studies Graduate Program, as well as other UNBC programs, or from other accredited graduate programs in other post-secondary institutions.
 In addition, students will normally conduct some exploratory research in their area of concentration.

-Once course work is substantially complete, the students will work towards finalizing a thesis proposal, a document demonstrating academic rigor, and of publishable quality.
+Once coursework is substantially complete, the students will work towards finalizing a thesis proposal, a document demonstrating academic rigor, and of publishable quality.
 Students will be expected to present the thesis proposal before their committee, and to demonstrate their knowledge within their area of concentration.
-Normally, this defence will be scheduled either at the end of the third semester or at the beginning of the fourth semester of study.
+Normally, this defense will be scheduled either at the end of the third semester or at the beginning of the fourth semester of study.

 Third to Fifth Year: Thesis

-Upon successful completion of course work, and the successful completion of the qualifying exam and the defence of thesis proposal, the student is officially designated as a PhD candidate, and proceeds to full-time work on the thesis under the direct supervision of the advisor and any other designated committee members.
+Upon successful completion of coursework, and the successful completion of the qualifying exam and the defense of thesis proposal, the student is officially designated as a PhD candidate, and proceeds to full-time work on the thesis under the direct supervision of the advisor and any other designated committee members.
 Any major changes made to the thesis proposal after approval by the committee will require the approval of the committee.

-Under normal circumstances, a student is expected to complete his/her research and the writing of the thesis within three years of becoming a doctoral candidate.
+Under normal circumstances, a student is expected to complete their research and the writing of the thesis within three years of becoming a Doctoral candidate.

-Any student requiring more than three years (6 semesters) to complete a thesis must request an extension from his/her advisor and the Dean.
+Any student requiring more than three years (six semesters) to complete a thesis must request an extension from their advisor and the Dean.

 Admission, Regulations and Committee Structures

-Students will normally be expected to hold a Master's degree from an accredited post-secondary institution.
+Students will normally be expected to hold a Master’s degree from an accredited post-secondary institution.
 In exceptional cases, individuals with significant and relevant life experience may be admitted on probation.
-Normally, applicants must hold a cumulative GPA of 3.33 (B+) from the Baccalaureate and Master's degree, to be calculated over the last 30 credits of graded academic work.
-Acceptance to the PhD program will be contingent upon the prospective student finding a member of the faculty to serve as her/his advisor.
+Normally, applicants must hold a cumulative GPA of 3.33 (B+) from the Baccalaureate and Master’s degree, to be calculated over the last 30 credit hours of graded academic work.
+Acceptance to the PhD program will be contingent upon the prospective student finding a member of the faculty to serve as their advisor.

 In addition to a completed UNBC Graduate Application Form, applicants must provide official transcripts from all post-secondary institutions attended; a statement of intent indicating the student’s research interests, possible future career aspirations, and perceived fit within the Faculty mandate and research directions; a recent Curriculum Vitae; three letters of reference (including two from faculty members familiar with the prospective student’s academic work); a completed Teaching Assistantship Application; a completed Funding Worksheet; and a sample of written academic work.
 GRE scores are optional.
 Only students with high GPAs and innovative research interests are likely to be successful in their applications.